eryk260/AdGuardHome/README.md

    * And many more node.js packages.
  * [whotracks.me data](https://github.com/cliqz-oss/whotracks.me)

-You might have seen that [CoreDNS](https://coredns.io) was mentioned here before — we've stopped using it in AdGuardHome.
+You might have seen that [CoreDNS](https://coredns.io) was mentioned here before — we've stopped using it in AdGuard Home.
 While we still use it on our servers for [AdGuard DNS](https://adguard.com/adguard-dns/overview.html) service, it seemed like an overkill for Home as it impeded with Home features that we plan to implement.

 For a full list of all node.js packages in use, please take a look at [client/package.json](https://github.com/AdguardTeam/AdGuardHome/blob/master/client/package.json) file.